Introduction-

 Procedure, how to register as “Legal Heir”-

-- Next step, – Go to My Account and register as Representative, as the screen will be displayed as under-
+3. Next step, – Go to My Account and register as Representative, as the screen will be displayed as under- How-to-E-file-Income-Tax-Return-of-the-Deceased-Person

 (i) Select the type of Request – New Request